 For Emma Saucier and her team; Harrison, Josh, and Taylor, the problem starts with bats.
 These critters have an awful habit of flying into wind turbines so HECO manufacturing in Essex Junction began producing a device that emits a high-frequency sound to deter bats.
 HECO expect sales to rise, and they need to step up production.
 They partnered with Emma’s team to evaluate and improve their manufacturing process to accommodate growth.
 An expansion of production requires analysis of the facilities and the current materials used.
 Emma’s team will have a prototype ready for April break.

 Another group is working on a mobile radio transmission station for WVTC.
 Mathew Borst is working with Parker Robinson to create a fully functional, and portable way to transmit the radio signal when they aren’t in the studio.
 Parker, who is a technician for the station says “the ability to bring the broadcast anywhere will be a huge benefit.”
 He imagines live coverage of baseball games and trips to other Vermont Tech campuses.

 Bringing Water to Those in Need

 Across the hall, four students are working odd hours with their client across the ocean.
 Chris Sabatino and his team are developing a hot water heater for a charity organization in Tanzania.
 The goal is to create something that is cheap and easy to maintain.
-It also does not require energy.
+It also does not require electricity.
 Instead, the water heater will use passive solar heating.